dzrw/outback/README.md

 ## A little more documentation would be helpful...

-Agreed, but for now, refer to the [tests](https://github.com/politician/outback/tree/master/spec).
+Agreed, but for now, refer to the [examples](https://github.com/politician/outback/tree/master/examples) and [specs](https://github.com/politician/outback/tree/master/spec).

 ## Can I include arbitrary JavaScript expressions in my data-binds?